 The Bottom Line

-When it comes to visiting Seville, how many days you devote is key to your enjoyment of the place.
+The right Seville itinerary can be the difference between an acceptable trip and an unforgettable one.
 Indeed, Seville will be not just a destination, but one of your bases in Andalusia, Spain’s most rewarding region for exploration and discovery.
 Combining this with Seville’s own strengths, I’d say that 4-5 days is the minimum amount of time you should consider staying here, assuming your trip to Spain lasts at least a couple weeks.
 Want to make sure your Spain sojourn is absolutely perfect?
 Hire me as your Travel Coach—and let me sweat the details.